dockstore/dockstore/_docs/getting-started-with-cwl.md

 ```

-So that's a lot of information but you can see the process was a success.
+So that's a lot of information, but you can see the process was a success.
 We get output from the command we ran and also see the file being moved to the correct output location:

 ```
 $> ls -lth /tmp/bamstats_report.zip